 - Adult, Dislocated Worker, Youth

 - Adult Education and Literacy

 - Wagner-Peyser

 - Vocational Rehabilitation

 - Career and Technical Education

 - Title V Older Americans

-Required One-Stop Partners

 - Job Corps

 - Native American Programs

 - Migrant Seasonal Farmworkers

 - Veterans

-- Youthbuild
+- YouthBuild

 - Trade Act

-Required One-Stop Partners
+- Required One-Stop Partners

 - CSBG (Community Acton)

 - HUD

 - Unemployment Compensation

 - Second Chance

-- TANF (Governor can reject)
+- TANF (Governor can reject or have as required or have as a core partner)

-- In a customer-centered, business results environment partnerships must be meaningful to create ownership and buy-in. - Seamless is the key to customer satisfaction. - Shared goals are key to business results.
+- In a customer-centered, business results environment partnerships must be meaningful to create ownership and buy-in.

+- Seamless is the key to customer satisfaction.

+- Shared goals are key to business results.

 - Find out what you have in common.

 - Find out their WIIFM's.

 - Find out your WIIFM's.

 - Alignment in WIOA is achieved through:

-- System-wide understanding of performance goals.
+System-wide understanding of performance goals.

-- Coordinating activities.
+Coordinating activities.

-- Leveraging resources.
+Leveraging resources.

-- Regional collaboration.
+Regional collaboration.

-- Career pathway strategies.
+Career pathway strategies.

-- Sector focused strategies.
+Sector focused strategies.

-Knowing Partners
+KNOWING PARTNERS

-- Start with the basics. - Agency goals and objectives. - Program goals and objectives. - Client targeting and eligibility guidelines. - Services and products offered by the agency. - Services and products offered by the program
+Start with the basics.

+Agency goals and objectives.

+Program goals and objectives.

+Client targeting and eligibility guidelines.

+Services and products offered by the agency.

+Services and products offered by the program

-- You DO NOT need to know about your partners if no cross-staffing arrangements are in place or planned...
+• You DO NOT need to know about your partners if no cross-staffing arrangements are in place or planned. . .

-- Detailed program regulations.
+Detailed program regulations.

-- Complete history of the agency and how its services have changed over time.

-- Benefit packages for staff.
+Complete history of the agency and how its services have changed over time.
+Benefit packages for staff.

-- Staff compensation.
+Staff compensation.

-- To become "seamless". - Details about how customers qualify for and enter partners' programs. - How partner agencies define a successful outcome. - Types of customers a particular program or agency is particularly well equipped to help. - A common identifying brand.
+To become "seamless".

+Details about how customers qualify for and enter partners' programs.

+How partner agencies define a successful outcome.

+Types of customers a particular program or agency is particularly well equipped to help.

+A common identifying brand.

-- Convert "program knowledge" to "system knowledge". - Develop a SYSTEM rather than a PROGRAM perspective. - Think about ways to improve the system as a whole. - Suggest ways to build on the particular strengths of different partners.
+• Convert "program knowledge" to "system knowledge".

+Develop a SYSTEM rather than a PROGRAM perspective.

+Think about ways to improve the system as a whole.

+Suggest ways to build on the particular strengths of different partners.
-WIOA HOW A PARTNER AGENCY DOES BUSINESS

-- What are funding sources and funding levels? - At what level (e.g. federal, state, local) are different program policy decisions made? - What are the geographic service areas and region/local service delivery sites? - What are staff positions and job descriptions?

-WIOA HOW A PARTNER AGENCY DOES BUSINESS

-- Business practices influence how well services meet customer needs. - Business practices also define agency "cultures" and shape staff comfort levels. - Resolving differences in how agencies do business is perhaps the most difficult challenge to address.

-WIOA PARTNER GOALS AND OBJECTIVES

-- What outcomes is the agency and/or program interested in furthering? - What types of customers is the agency and/or program required or encouraged to serve? - How specific are the program's mandates? - What specific goals or objectives does the agency/program have? - How are these measured? - Over what period of time?
+- How an agency does business. - What are funding sources and funding levels? - At what level (e.g. federal, state, local) are different program policy decisions made? - What are the geographic service areas and region/local service delivery sites? - What are staff positions and job descriptions? - Business practices influence how well services meet customer needs. - Business practices also define agency "cultures" and shape staff comfort levels. - Resolving differences in how agencies do business is perhaps the most difficult challenge to address. - What outcomes is the agency and/or program interested in furthering? - What types of customers is the agency and/or program required or encouraged to serve? - How specific are the program's mandates? - What specific goals or objectives does the agency/program have? - How are these measured? - Over what period of time?